citusdata/citus/src/backend/distributed/README.md

 The rebalancing algorithm tries to find an optimal placement of shard groups across nodes.
 This is not an easy job, because this is a [co-NP-complete problem](https://en.wikipedia.org/wiki/Knapsack_problem).
-So instead going for the fully optimal solution it uses a greedy approach to reach a local optimimum, which so far has proved effective in getting to a pretty optimal solution.
+So instead of going for the fully optimal solution it uses a greedy approach to reach a local optimum, which so far has proved effective in getting to a pretty optimal solution.

-Eventhough it won't result in the perfect balance, the  greedy aproach has two important practical benefits over a perfect solution:
+Even though it won't result in the perfect balance, the  greedy approach has two important practical benefits over a perfect solution:
 1. It's relatively easy to understand why the algorithm decided on a certain move.
 2. Every move makes the balance better.
 So if the rebalance is cancelled midway